cloudfoundry/uaa/docs/UAA-Security.md

 `username|password|email|first_name|last_name(|comma-separated-authorities)`.
 Remember that authorities are represented as groups in SCIM.

+### Account lockout policy

+In its default configuration, the UAA does not lock accounts permanently when a user repeatedly fails authentication.
+Instead it temporarily locks a user out for a short period (5 minutes by default) after 5 failed logins within the previous hour.
+The failure count is reset when a user successfully authenticates.

 ## OAuth Client Applications

 ### Security Metadata

 Client application meta data can be used by Resource Servers to make an access decision, and by the Authorization Server (the UAA itself) to decide whether to grant an access token.

 Scope values are arbitrary strings, but are a contract between a client and a Resource Server, so in cases where UAA acts as a Resource